cagla-su/Linux-Gaming-Guide/README.md

 ```
 - Simply, you should add `env` first and the command for your GPU.
 Finally, the package name of the game.
 ### For Steam Games
-Add the command for your GPU in the launch options of the games you want to play.
+Add the command for your GPU in the launch options of your games.
 Do not forget to add `%command%` at last like in the example:
 ```
 DRI_PRIME=1 %command%
 ```